-Data for first cycle students applies to new entrants only.
-Different fee and support arrangements apply to cross-border students within the United Kingdom.
+(&lt;sup>11) Data for first cycle students applies to new entrants only.
+Different fee and support arrangements apply to crossborder students within the United Kingdom.

-- 1st cycle full-time programmes: fees are set by institutions but capped at GBP 3 925.
-Students are not required to pay up front and can apply for a loan to cover the full fee. - 1st cycle part-time programmes: fees are unregulated and loans are not available. - 2nd cycle: fees are unregulated and vary widely.
-The 'most common' shown (GBP 4 121) represents an indicative fee level for research students in 2016/17 set by Research Councils UK. - Short cycle programmes: the same fees apply as for students taking 1st cycle programmes. - 1st and 2nd cycle international students: fees are unregulated.
+- All full-time and part-time, first and second cycle students pay tuition fees. - First cycle full-time programmes: fees are set by institutions but capped at GBP 4 030.
+Students are not required to pay up front and can apply for a tuition fee loan to cover the full fee.
+Institutions may at their discretion grant fee waivers or need-based or merit-based bursaries to students to contribute towards tuition fee costs. - Second cycle full- and part-time programmes: fees are unregulated and vary widely.
+The 'most common' fee shown (GBP 4 195) represents an indicative fee level for full-time postgraduate research students in 2017/18 set by Research Councils UK. - First cycle part-time programmes: fees are unregulated and tuition fee loans are available for students following courses of at least 25 % intensity. - Short cycle programmes: the same maximum fees apply as for students taking first cycle programmes. - First and second cycle international students (non-UK and non EU/EEA students): fees are unregulated.